 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

-Generally taxpayers do not need to pay disputed tax in advance of litigation in cases before the cantonal and federal courts, except for the Federal Supreme Court.
+Generally, taxpayers do not need to pay the amounts in dispute in advance of litigation in cases before the cantonal and federal courts, except for the Federal Supreme Court.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?

-The Swiss tax legislation provides for strict confidentiality and non-disclosure rules for taxpayer information.
-With regards to exchange of information, other Swiss authorities can receive taxpayer information in certain situations.
+Swiss tax legislation provides for strict confidentiality and non-disclosure rules regarding taxpayer information.
+However, other Swiss authorities can receive taxpayer information in certain situations.

 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?